Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 Recruiting Salafi/Wahhabi Jihadists to Fight in Syria

-Labeling a whole nation or a group of people, Sufi, Shia, Alawi, or Christian, then killing them for what they are, is heartless and criminal.
-Allah plainly describes such people who practice such belief in the following manner:
+Labeling an entire nation or a group of people—whether Sufi, Shia, Alawi, or Christian—and systematically killing them based purely on their identity is both heartless and criminal.
+Allah plainly describes those who practice such a hardened, exclusionary belief system in the following manner:

 Here are a few links showing brutality: